workstaffhq/helpcenter/docs/managers/staff/organizing.md

 ## Skills
 Creating skills is critical for adding shifts, searching and booking staff.
 When creating a shift, the skills you have associated with each profile allow you to select staff from a list of suggestions of candidates whose skills match the position.

-In order to create skills:
-1. In the main menu, go to the **Settings** section
-2. Go to the **Skills** section
-3. Click on **Add** next the category that fits your organization
-4. Name the skill and select the colour you wish to associate with it
-5. You can select specific skills to appear in your list by clicking on **Select specific skills**

 ## Star Rating
 You can rate each staff on a 5-star scale.
 See [Staff Profiles](profiles.md) for more details.

 ## Custom Fields
-You can define custom fields in order to provide additional information to your staff's profiles.
+You can create custom fields in order to provide additional information to your staff profiles.
 This facilitates searching staff according to your organization's specific reality.

-In order to create custom fields:
-1. In the main menu, go to the **Settings** section,
-2. Go to the **Custom Fields** sections
-3. Click on **Add** at the bottom of the list
-4. Select the type of value that will be provided in the staff profile

 You can choose from the custom field types listed below to provide the most relevant information possible to your staff profiles:
 - **Yes/No**: answer yes or no to the value associated with the custom field
 - **Number**: fill-in the field with a number
 - **Single selection**: select a single value from your list